brycewray/eleventy_solo/src/posts/2020/07/mixed-nuts-2020-07.md

 {% lazypicture "2020-06-23_Kennedy-Beck_and_John-the-dog_3200x2400.jpg", "A baby, Kennedy Beck, with one of her family's dogs", 3200, 2400 %}

 *I recently managed to achieve a slight performance boost for this site by dropping [Google Fonts](https://fonts.google.com) and [Flying Pages](https://npmjs.com/package/flying-pages), a [preloader](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content) script.
-You may have better luck.*
+You may have better luck. (**Note, 2020-08-30**: Check "[Google Fonts and privacy](/posts/2020/08/google-fonts-privacy)" and "[Good stuff without Google](/posts/2020/08/good-stuff-without-google)" for more on the web fonts front where this site is concerned.)*

 If you want an interesting and, yes, cool way to test **your** site's get-up-and-go, check out [this article](https://www.zachleat.com/web/speedlify/) by [Eleventy](https://11ty.dev) creator Zach Leatherman about his new tool, [Speedlify](https://github.com/zachleat/speedlify).
 He even makes it easy to publish a Speedlify instance on [Netlify](https://netlify.com) for automated testing, if you prefer not to do it manually (and/or leave it running all the time) on your local computer.